layc41/team-profile-generator/README.md

 1. npm i
 2. npm run test

-The has four tests.
-One for employee, engineer, intern and manager.
+The application has four tests - employee, engineer, intern and manager.

 ## Usage
 To use the application, clone the code to your local machine.
 Then run:
 1. npm i
 2. node index or node index.js

 These steps will let you use the application to build a html site similar to the one below.
 ![Profile Generator](/assets/screenshot.png)